xaviermerino/ECE1552/AnalogLab/README.md

 * **Magenta:** 400 < x < 500
 * **Cyan:** 500 < x < 600
 * **White:** 600 < x < 700

+Once you are done with this task show it to your TA for credit.